 Ministers Liturgical ministers including ushers/greeters, readers, Extraordinary Ministers of the Holy Communion, should be chosen from those who ordinarily perform these ministries.
-Candidates for Confirmation already have a ministerial responsibility assigned by the rite, therefore they do not assume any of the above mentioned liturgical ministries.
-Five - six altar servers are required for the ceremony.
-They are to meet with the Master of Ceremonies 45 minutes before the liturgy.
+As recipients of the sacrament, candidates for Confirmation do not take on any ministerial roles.
+There should be a minimum of 5 altar servers for the ceremony.
+They should arrive at church at their normal reporting time to receive instructions.
 A cantor/leader of song should be present to assist the assembly with singing.